IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/4-openshift.md

 Now we want to build and save the container in the **Open Shift Container Registry**.
 We use these command to do that:

-1. Build the binary of the Docker image
+1. Defining a new build using binary and the Docker strategy ([more details](https://docs.openshift.com/container-platform/3.5/dev_guide/builds/build_inputs.html#binary-source))

 ```
 $ oc new-build --name authors --binary --strategy docker